jdutant/quarto-dockerfiles/README.md

 Substituting a Quarto command for `<quarto-command>`, e.g.
 `render README.md -o out.html`.
-Replace `quarto-minimal` with the name of your image if needed. `--rm` removes the container after execution, `--volume $(pwd):/data` makes the present working directory accessible as `/data` within the container.
+Replace `quarto-minimal` with the name of your image if needed (e.g. `jdutant/quarto-minimal` if you have pulled it but not renamed it). `--rm` removes the container after execution, `--volume $(pwd):/data` makes the present working directory accessible as `/data` within the container.

 For repeated use you may set an environment variable, e.g.: